qvt/qvtr2coq/README.md

-# QVTr2Coq

 *QVTr2Coq* is a systematic embedding of the [QVT Relations](http://www.omg.org/spec/QVT/1.1/) (QVT-R) transformation language in Constructive Type Theory as implemented by the [Coq proof assistant](http://coq.inria.fr/).
-The framework allows to manually construct and verify implementations of transformation programs in QVT-R.
+The framework allows to manually construct and verify implementations of QVT-R transformation programs in Coq.

 ## Example Use as a Test Oracle